OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-15.md

 ## 1 Samuel 15:29

-Also the Glory of Israel will not lie or change His mind; for He is not a man, that He should change His mind.”
+Moreover, the Glory of Israel will not deceive or change His mind; for He is not a man that He should change His mind.”

 ---